SaiyaNetworking/Wi-Fi-stuff/WiFi_PCAP_Analyzer/README.md

 ## Q & A's
 ***Why not use wireshark?***
 Because I'm bad at wireshark and I wanted something that would aggregate information quickly
-on any linux environment.
-Termux on mobile is currently a work in progress.
+on any linux environment. ~~Termux on mobile is currently a work in progress.~~ Scrapped for now,
+scapy and pandas doesn't behave well on rootless Termux.

 ***Was this written by AI?***
 Yes!
 Microsoft Copilot, specifically.
 It took about 60 hours and hundreds of prompts to build this.